-A: The GCTAS program opens early March and closes at the end of June.
+A: Applications can be submitted early fall and must by completed by June 15, including letters of recommendation.
 Because of the rolling basis of the admissions process, applicants are urged to apply much earlier than the application deadline.
 Only complete applications will be reviewed until the incoming class is filled.
 Space is limited.

 A: You may check the status of your application on the Apply Yourself website (https://app.applyyourself.com/AYApplicantLogin/fl_ApplicantConnectLogin.asp?id=GWUGRAD).
 Once your application, application fee and other required materials have been received, the GCATS Admissions Committee will review your complete application.
 You will be notified by email if you are accepted in the program.